NicknameAlwaystaken/Bounce-Climber/PROJECTPLANS.md

 - ### Class Diagram

     - Diagram where it's showing structure and dependancies of classes.
+(Inaccurate, outdated)

 ```mermaid
 classDiagram